-This guide is drafted to give awareness about a simple Office 365 to Office 365 migration with Kernel Migrator for Exchange ver 18.3.
+This guide is drafted to give awareness about a simple Office 365 to Office 365 migration with Exchange Migrator ver 21.3.
 It describes all the required steps and options in easy words in detail for quick and successful migration.

 As we know, growing businesses are adopting Office 365 for all their IT requirements.
 They are fascinated by the features and convenience of Office 365.
 When there is a merger between two organizations, there is a need to consolidate their Office 365 assets to.
 As a result, they wish to migrate data between Office 365 tenants.